 Selective lectures are given on hypertension as a part of the physiology, pharmacology, pathology and preventive medicine courses.

-Electives are available for fourth-year students who will be exposed to and participate in the entire program of the hypertension section of the Division of Cardiology.
+Electives are available for fourth-year students who will be exposed to and participate in the entire program of the hypertension section of the Division of Cardiovascular Medicine.
 This includes experience and supervision in the diagnosis and treatment of hypertensive patients primarily on an outpatient basis.
 Daily rounds by senior members of the hypertension division will include students electing this rotation.
 Students will attend the Hypertension Faculty Practice Office and participate in the care of private patients in a very busy office devoted to the care of difficult hypertension problems.
 Students will participate in ongoing clinical research programs when appropriate.
-Students may also elect to attend the weekly cardiology clinical rounds sponsored by the Cardiology Division and the Hypertension and Vascular Biology Center research rounds when scheduled.
+Students may also elect to attend the weekly cardiology clinical rounds sponsored by the Cardiovascular Medicine and the Hypertension and Vascular Biology Center research rounds when scheduled.

 Summer fellowships in hypertension are available to junior and second-year students (who have taken physical diagnosis).
 Participation in clinical drug trials will be offered.

 Electives for a minimum of one month are available for house officers-in-training at the University of Maryland Medical Center and relevant conferences in the Baltimore community can be attended.
 Electives are encouraged for residents interested in cardiology, nephrology or endocrinology as well as a career in internal medicine with emphasis on hypertension.
 Trainees will have an opportunity to work with hypertension specialists from other institutions affiliated with the University of Maryland Medical Center, the Maryland Department of Health and Mental Hygiene, the Hypertension Commission of Maryland, the American Heart Association, and the Baltimore Alliance for prevention and treatment of hypertension and diabetes, and other programs in the community which have an interest in hypertension.